bidwars/Demolition-Derby---The-Fair-Grounds/README.md

 # Demolition-Derby---The-Fair-Grounds
 10.2.0
 1) Created a dynamic roofsign that will be added to each of the vehicles.
 The dynamic roofsign will display the vehicle number.
-2) Fixed welding groups not being closed properly.
+2) Fixed welding groups not being closed properly
-3) Added a breakable roofstick to indicate when a vehicle is out.
+3) Added a breakable roofstick to indicate when a vehicle is out
-4) Fixed the derby prefab to show bariers again.
+4) Fixed the derby prefab to show barriers again
+5) Fixed the ai waypoint system so it finds the correct arena waypoints
+6) Changed the spawn roation and position function to correct heats not spawning in the correct direction
+7) More work on heats to show loading message.
+8) Added driver name and number to show who is being called out
+9) Added configs for Bluebuck

 10.1.0
 1) Fixed an error with the scenario end for derby causing beamng to crash to desktop